brandon-sharpe/Zillow-Clustering-Project/README.md

 # Data Science Pipeline
 [(Back to top)](#table-of-contents)
 <!-- Describe your Data Science Pipeline process -->
 Following best practices I documented my progress throughout the project and will provide quick summaries and thoughts here.
-For a further deep dive visit my (enter explore notebook here) & (enter final notebook here)
+For a further deep dive please visit my final notebook or take a look at the planning that took place for this project using trello (https://trello.com/b/HxywACZ5)

 ### Acquire
 [(Back to top)](#table-of-contents)